highvail/acm-app-lifecycle/README.md

 ### Application Migration on Advanced Cluster Management

-In the previous post we upgraded the version of our application in `Development` and `Production` clusters using Blue/Green deployment technique.

-Now, we are going to explore how Red Hat Advanced Cluster Management enables us to seamlessly move our  applications between our different clusters.
+Next, we are going to explore how Red Hat Advanced Cluster Management enables us to seamlessly move our  applications between our different clusters.

 #### Creating new PlacementRules and Subscription